 The Engine and replicas are orchestrated using Kubernetes.

 In the figure below,

-There are three containers with Longhorn volumes.
+There are three instances with Longhorn volumes.

 By creating a separate Longhorn Engine for each volume, if one controller fails, the function of other volumes is not impacted.